khronokernel/HP-Elite-X2-G1-Hackintosh/HiDPI-Fixup/README.md

 # HiDPI Script

-So the above script is for convience if macOS ever kicks the custom HiDPI setting and you need to reapply(or apply for the first time).
+So the above script is for convenience if macOS ever kicks the custom HiDPI setting and you need to re-apply(or apply for the first time).
 Main thing to change in this script:

 * Assumes the pathing to this repo is `~/Documents/Github/HP-Elite-X2-G1-Hackintosh`, change this to the correct name